Fighting addiction relapse at Christmas

 Reduce exposure to your triggers

-You’ll have knowledge of your personal triggers, linked to relapse risks.
-Understanding them, communicating them to others, and reducing your exposure as much as possible is recommended.
-For example, spending your time in a heavy drinking environment will not be recommended.
+You’ll have knowledge of your personal triggers which are most likely to be relapse risks.
+Understanding them, communicating your addiction triggers to others, and reducing your exposure as much as possible is recommended.
+For example, spending your time in a heavy drinking environment is not recommended if you want th best chance of staying sober over Christmas.

 Rely on those around you and your relapse prevention plan

 Christmas is a time to spend with your loved ones.
 However, it’s important that you spend the time with those who support you, who you can trust, and who also appreciate what you’re going through.
-A strong support network, along with your own relapse prevention plan should help you through high-risk addiction relapse risks.
+A strong support network, along with your own relapse prevention plan should help you through high-risk addiction relapse risks at Christmas.

 Focus on drug and alcohol-free celebrations